Masala Milk Powder

-- Cool all the ingredients completely and blend in a mixer along with the sugar to a fine coarse powder.
+- Cool all the ingredients completely and blend in a mixer along with the sugar to a coarse powder as per your liking.

 - Transfer to a bowl or jar, add the nutmeg powder and saffron and mix well.

-- Store in an air-tight container in the refrigerator and use as required.
+- Store the masala milk powder in an air-tight container in the refrigerator and use as required.

 Masala Milk Powder recipe with step by step photos

 To make Masala Milk Powder, first heat a broad non-stick pan, add the cashewnuts (kaju) and dry roast on a medium flame for 1 minute.
 Do keep an eye on the cashews while dry roasting as they tend to brown immediately, which isn’t very pleasing then.
 Remove them into a big bowl and keep aside.

 - In the same broad non-stick pan, add the almonds (badam) and dry roast on a medium flame for 1 minute.
 The skin of the almond is edible but sometimes bitter.
 Taste first, if it's not too bitter, don't bother removing it as it will add flavour to the recipe.
 Remove the almonds from the flame, add it to the bowl of cashewnuts and keep aside.